 special instructions

-• an increase in blood pressure;
+• increase in blood pressure;

 • increased uterine tone;

-• impaired fetal development.
+• disruption of fetal development.

-Pertussin - good herbal remedy.
-It is effective against dry and wet coughs.
-But before using it is necessary to consult a doctor to exclude the presence of contraindications.
+Pertussin is a good herbal remedy.
+It is effective against dry and wet cough.
+But before use, you must consult a doctor to rule out any contraindications.

-Composition and forms of release
+Composition and release forms

-Indications for taking medication
+Indications for taking the medicine

-There are a number of conditions in which inflammatory processes in the upper respiratory tract with difficult to separate, viscous sputum, while the attending physician may also prescribe an expectorant, some of them: tuberculosis, COPD, tracheobronchitis, bronchial asthma, pharyngitis, etc.
+There are a number of conditions in which inflammatory processes in the upper respiratory tract with difficult to separate, viscous sputum, while the attending physician can also prescribe an expectorant, some of them: tuberculosis, COPD, tracheobronchitis, bronchial asthma, pharyngitis, etc.

 Contraindications

-Application during pregnancy
+Use during pregnancy

-Pertussin - cough syrup, instruction
+Pertussin - cough syrup, instructions

 Side effects